Adscore/php-common/README.md

 	$humanReadable = \AdScore\Common\Definition\Judge::RESULTS[$result];
 	print $humanReadable['verdict'] . ' (' . $humanReadable['name'] . ')';
 } catch (\AdScore\Common\Signature\Exception\VersionException $e) {
 	/* 	It means that the signature is not the V5 one, check your zone settings and ensure the signatures are coming from the chosen zone. */
 } catch (\AdScore\Common\Signature\Exception\ParseException $e) {
 	/* 	It means that the signature metadata is malformed and cannot be parsed, or contains invalid data, check for corruption underway. */
 } catch (\AdScore\Common\Signature\Exception\VerifyException $e) {
-	/* 	Signature could not be verified - usually this is a matter of IP / user agent mismatch (or spoofing).
-They must be bit-exact, so even excessive whitespace or casing change can trigger the problem. */ }
+	/* 	Signature could not be verified - see error message for details. */ }

 ```